moocfi/moocfi.github.io/courses/general/programming/index.md

 3. How do I see what assignments I have already completed?

-	From the main page of TMC <https://tmc.mooc.fi/mooc/> you can navigate to the course page were all your submissions are shown.
+	From the main page of TMC <https://tmc.mooc.fi/org/mooc/> you can navigate to the course page were all your submissions are shown.
 By clicking the name of an assignment you can see also the model solution in case you have solved it already.

 4. I have forgotten my password

-	You can reset yout password in <https://tmc.mooc.fi/mooc/password_reset_keys/new>
+	You can reset yout password in <https://tmc.mooc.fi/password_reset_keys/new>

 5. How do I share my code to others so they can help me with an assignment?

 	You can use our build in TMC Pastebin: NetBeans / TMC menu / Submit to TMC pastebin.

-	You can use a text sharing service such as our own <http://paste.mooc.fi/>.

 6. Can I use multiple computers to do the exercises?